Australian Senate: Ballot paper

 Because each state elects six senators at each half-Senate election, the quota for election is only one-seventh or 14.3% (one third or 33.3% for territories, where only two senators are elected).
 Once a candidate has been elected with votes reaching the quota amount, any votes they receive in addition to this may be distributed to other candidates as preferences, if there are still open seats to fill.

 With an odd number of seats in a half-Senate election (3 or 5), 50.1% of the vote wins a majority (2/3) or (3/5).

 With an even number of seats in a half-Senate election (6), 57.1% of the vote is needed to win a majority of seats (4/6).

 The ungrouped candidates in the far right column do not have a box above the line.
 Therefore, they can only get a primary (number 1) vote from electors who vote below the line.
 For this reason, some independents register as a group, either with other independents or by themselves, such as group B in the above example.

-Names of parties can be shown only if the parties are registered, which requires, among other things, a minimum of 500 members.
+Names of parties can be shown only if the parties are registered, which requires, among other things, a minimum of 1,500 members.

 Order of parties

-The order of parties on the ballot papers and the order of ungrouped candidates are determined by a random ballot conducted by the Electoral Commission.
+The order of parties on the ballot papers and the order of ungrouped candidates are determined by a random ballot conducted by the Australian Electoral Commission.